datasci888/GPT4TrulensHackathon/README.md

-# 🎓 Research Assistant GPT 🤖
+# 🎓 ResearchWriterGPT - A Research Assistant AI APP 🤖

 ## Welcome to the Future of Academic Research!